Shake 'Em On Down

 "Shake 'Em On Down" is a Delta blues song by American musician Bukka White.
-He recorded it in Chicago in September 1937, two months before being incarcerated at the infamous Parchman Prison Farm in Mississippi.
+He recorded it in Chicago in September 1937, two months before being incarcerated at the infamous Parchman Farm in his native Mississippi.

 It was his first recording for producer Lester Melrose and remains his best-known song.
-Several blues and other artists have adapted the song, often with variations on the lyrics and music.
+Several artists, in both blues and other genres, have adapted the song, often with variations on the lyrics and music.
 The English rock group Led Zeppelin adapted some of the lyrics for two of their songs.

 Background

 After several attempts at recording for Victor Records and Okeh Records in the early 1930s, Bukka White came to the attention of Vocalion Records' producer Lester Melrose.
 Melrose arranged for White to record a single in Chicago in September 1937 and he recorded two songs – "Shake 'Em On Down" and "Pinebluff, Arkansas".
 Back home in Aberdeen, Mississippi, in October, he was arrested and charged with murder over shooting a man in the thigh.
-He was tried on 8 November, convicted of murder and sentenced to life imprisonment, to be served in Mississippi State Penitentiary, commonly known as Parchman Farm.
+He was tried on 8 November, convicted of murder and sentenced to life imprisonment, to be served in the Mississippi State Penitentiary, commonly known as Parchman Farm.